el-bart/kicad_sdk/README.md

 ### creating new project

-copy content of `template` directory into your new project workspace. put all your KiCad files there.
+put all your KiCad files into a directory. run `./export_template path/to/your/kicad/files` to put SDK there.

+note that it's possible to to run export multiple times. this is useful when updating from older version. proper files will then be overwritten on the fly, to update to a given release.

 ### building